Liquidscroll/urColo/README.md

 ## Build Instructions

 All third-party dependencies are stored in `external/`.
 Only a C++23 toolchain and the GLFW development package are required.
+Before building, use the command `git submodules update --init --recursive` to pull in relevant submodules.

 ### Linux
 ```bash